gseidler/The-MSX-Red-Book/the_msx_red_book.md

     2 bytes ...
 Address of loop Variable
     1 byte  ...
 FOR token (82H)

-The parameter block remains on the stack for use by the "NEXT" statement handler until termination is reached, it is then discarded.
+The parameter block remains on the stack for use by the "`NEXT`" statement handler until termination is reached, it is then discarded.
 The size of the block remains constant even though, for integer and single precision loop Variables, the full eight bytes are not required for the termination and STEP values.
 In these cases the least significant bytes are packed out with garbage.

-It should be noted that the type of arithmetic operation performed by the "NEXT" statement handler, and hence the loop execution speed, depends entirely upon the loop Variable type and not the operand types.
+It should be noted that the type of arithmetic operation performed by the "`NEXT`" statement handler, and hence the loop execution speed, depends entirely upon the loop Variable type and not the operand types.
 For the fastest program execution integer type Variables, N% for example, should be used.

 <a name="4601h"></a>

     Address...
 4601H

 This is the Runloop, each statement handler returns here upon completion so the Interpreter can proceed to the next statement.
-The current Z80 SP is copied to SAVSTK for error recovery purposes and the CTRL-STOP key checked via the ISCNTC standard routine.
-Any pending interrupts are processed (6389H) and the current program text position, held in register pair HL throughout the Interpreter, is copied to SAVTXT.
+The current Z80 SP is copied to [SAVSTK](#savstk) for error recovery purposes and the CTRL-STOP key checked via the [ISCNTC](#iscntc) standard routine.
+Any pending interrupts are processed ([6389H](#6389h)) and the current program text position, held in register pair HL throughout the Interpreter, is copied to [SAVTXT](#savtxt).

-The current program character is then examined, if this is a statement separator (3AH) control transfers immediately to the execution point (4640H).
-If it is anything else but an end of line character (00H) a "Syntax error" is generated (4055H) as there is spurious text at the end of the statement.
-Register pair HL is advanced to the first character of the new program line and the link examined, if this is zero the program is terminated (4039H).
-Otherwise the line number is taken from the new line and placed in CURLIN.
-If TRCFLG is non-zero the line number is displayed (3412H) enclosed by square brackets, control then drops into the execution point.
+The current program character is then examined, if this is a statement separator (3AH) control transfers immediately to the execution point ([4640H](#4640h)).
+If it is anything else but an end of line character (00H) a "`Syntax error`" is generated ([4055H](#4055h)) as there is spurious text at the end of the statement.
+Register pair HL is advanced to the first character of the new program line and the link examined, if this is zero the program is terminated ([4039H](#4039h)).
+Otherwise the line number is taken from the new line and placed in [CURLIN](#curlin).
+If [TRCFLG](#trcflg) is non-zero the line number is displayed ([3412H](#3412h)) enclosed by square brackets, control then drops into the execution point.

 <a name="4640h"></a>

     Address...
 4640H

 This is the Runloop execution point.
-A return to the start of the Runloop (4601H) is pushed onto the Z80 stack and the first character taken from the new statement via the CHRGTR standard routine.
-If it is an underline character (5FH) control transfers to the "CALL" statement handler (55A7H).
-If it is smaller than 81H, the smallest statement token, control transfers to the "LET" handler (4880H).
-If it is larger than D8H, the largest statement token, it is checked to see if it is one of the function tokens allowed as a statement (51ADH).
-Otherwise the handler address is taken from the table at 392EH and pushed onto the stack.
-Control then drops into the CHRGTR standard routine to fetch the next program character before control transfers to the statement handler.
+A return to the start of the Runloop ([4601H](#4601h)) is pushed onto the Z80 stack and the first character taken from the new statement via the [CHRGTR](#chrgtr) standard routine.
+If it is an underline character (5FH) control transfers to the "`CALL`" statement handler (55A7H).
+If it is smaller than 81H, the smallest statement token, control transfers to the "`LET`" handler ([4880H](#4880h)).
+If it is larger than D8H, the largest statement token, it is checked to see if it is one of the function tokens allowed as a statement ([51ADH](#51adh)).
+Otherwise the handler address is taken from the table at [392EH](#392eh) and pushed onto the stack.
+Control then drops into the [CHRGTR](#chrgtr) standard routine to fetch the next program character before control transfers to the statement handler.

 <a name="4666h"></a><a name="chrgtr"></a>